kaipokrandt/portfoliooptimization/README.md

 - Plots the **efficient frontier** to visualize risk vs. return trade-offs.
 - Runs a **rolling-window backtest** with monthly rebalancing.
 - Interactive **Streamlit app** for exploring different stocks, strategies, and time periods.
+- Export to CSV for data analysis in Excel.

 ---